carlesloriente/bootstrap-theme-jekyll/README.md

 4. **Extensive use of SVG and WeBP**
 5. **Static site with dynamic features**

-## How it works

-## Installation & Configuration
+## Installation

 Just follow the instructions below, and then you can change the content of the pages and site settings.

-1. [Download the package](https://github.com/carlesloriente/bootstrap-theme-jekyll/archive/refs/heads/main.zip) or clone the project running the command:
+- [Download the package](https://github.com/carlesloriente/bootstrap-theme-jekyll/archive/refs/heads/main.zip) or clone the project running the command:

 ```bash
    git clone --recursive git@github.com:carlesloriente/bootstrap-theme-jekyll.git
 ```

-2. Install the NOCC npm package, run the command:
+- Install the NOCC npm package, run the command:

 ```bash
   npm install nocc-bootstrap-theme --save
 ```

-3. Install Ruby Gems and other dependencies, run the command:
+- Install Ruby Gems and other dependencies, run the command:

 ```bash
   sh bin/install.sh
 ```

+### Configuration

 1. Update with your settings the configuration file `_config.yml`:
    - `landing` (Setting for the theme landing site, please set to `false`)